The True Value of Professional Photography

 But can the customers be blamed for thinking like that?
 Is it even wrong?
 Isn’t it our responsibility as the professional photographers to educate them?
 How else are the public supposed to understand what is involved in what we do?
 And isn’t it a bit hypocritical of us to complain about people looking for a bargain, when we all do exactly that when shopping around for most products we buy?

 I think too many wedding professionals have a sense of entitlement and are missing the point.
 The fact is, at first, the majority of customers don’t realise that they are not only buying a product, but also the photographers time, expertise, creativity and vision.
 It doesn’t necessarily mean they won’t care once they’ve been informed.
 But ultimately, what’s important to one person, may not be important to another.
 That’s just life.

-So there’s no sense in getting angry and bitter towards customers just because they couldn’t convince them to place higher value on something they don’t believe in.
+So there’s no sense in getting angry and bitter towards customers just because they couldn’t convince them to place a higher value on something they don’t believe in.
 If a client doesn’t appreciate, understand or simply can’t afford it, they will not be your client.
 Focus on those who will.